 - Mental state – we’ve discussed in numerous presentations how emotions can affect different organs, and body constitution is no different.
 How have we responded to the COVID-19 pandemic?

 - Living environment – different climates and geography can lead to different lifestyles, which can impact constitution.

 Body constitution can vary from person to person.
 For example, some people are vibrant and energetic, some are fragile and timid, some run hot, and some tend to be cold.
-Body constitution can be divided into nine types, which generally are classified based on physical body, personality, common health problems and adaptation to external environment.
+Body constitution can be divided into nine types, which generally are classified based on the physical body, personality, common health problems and adaptation to the external environment.